Do you want to learn the secrets of Indian Cooking?

 - Meet like minded people

-- Ability to cook the dishes you have learnt
+- Ability to cook the dishes you have learnt at home

 Did you know that Indian cuisine contains minimum of seven different ingredients and all the ingredients and spices are uniquely important in any single dish.
 Each spice brings its own unique flavour and these recipes have been handed down for generations and so the way a particular dish is prepared and cooked changes from household to household.
 Food is influenced by religion, culture, traditions and a history of 5000 years.

-What are the spices normally used?
-Usually an Indian cook will have a spice box.
+Spices used an Indian cook will have a spice box.
 This box contains 8 small metal boxes each containing a different spice.
 The spices include chilli, cumin, turmeric, mustard asofetida and fenugreek seeds.

 My top culinary herbs and their uses